-This creamy strawberry mango smoothie with almond milk has 2 full cups of sneak veggies in it but you’d never guess it with its sweet strawberry mango flavour.
-Try it for breakfast, a healthy snack or high-protein post-workout recovery drink.
+This creamy strawberry mango smoothie with almond milk has 2 full cups of sneaky veggies in it but you’d never guess it with its sweet strawberry mango flavor.
+Try it for breakfast, a healthy snack or high-protein post-workout shake.

 - 1 cup frozen strawberry pieces (140 g)

 - 3/4 cup frozen mango chunks (140 g)